donejs/donejs/docs/guides/generator.md

 > __Note:__ If you want to make your plugin usable via `donejs add <generatorname>` the name has to be prefixed with `donejs-` so the full name will be `donejs-<generatorname>`.

-We can run the basic generator and its tests already via
+Now we can run the basic generator and its tests already via

 ```
 $ npm test